VidyashriShet/Renewable_energy_prediction/README.md

-A machine learning model which predicts the amount of energy a renewable energy station produces.
+# Renewable Energy Generation Prediction System

-This is an academic project.
+A machine learning project which predicts the actual amount of energy generated in a renewable energy station built using Deep learning and TensorFlow